vithushankuhan/UofTDataBC-kickstarter-analysis/README.md

 # UofTDataBC-kickstarter-analysis
-Performing analysis on Kickstarter data to uncover trends
+An Analysis of Kickstarter Campaigns
+The aim of this analysis is to uncover trends from various kickstarter campaigns run arouond the world to help Louise with her own campaign.